Lake Manze's management couple have created a very warm and welcoming atmosphere.

-Though the tents are very comfortable, the camp has maintained an endearing simplicity, so you really feel that you are out in the wild.
-Lake Manze is the only lodge in the Selous, which has chosen not to have any electricity in the rooms; instead, your evenings are lit by storm lanterns, creating a magical atmosphere.
+Although the tents are very comfortable, the camp has maintained an endearing simplicity, so you really feel that you are out in the wild.
+Lake Manze is the only camp in the Selous which has chosen not to have any electricity in the rooms; instead, your evenings are lit by storm lanterns, creating a magical atmosphere.
 The feeling of wilderness is further enhanced by the camp’s position on the floodplain of Lake Manze.
 Animals come down to drink here – and the old, well-worn elephant trail that runs around the lake and right in front of the camp is a popular route.
-This makes for great game-viewing opportunities from the comfort of your own tent.
+This makes for great game-viewing opportunities from the comfort of your tent.

 Ideal length of stay: Stay at least 3 nights, and preferably 4 to do the area justice.

 Directions: From Dar es Salaam, it’s a 45-minute flight into the Selous, followed by a drive of around an hour to reach Lake Manze Camp.